Azu Nwagbogu

 Azu Nwagbogu (born 1975) is a Nigerian art curator and National Geographic Explorer at Large.
 He is the Founder and Director of the African Artists' Foundation, the LagosPhoto Festival and creator of Art Base Africa, an emerging virtual space dedicated to exploring and understanding contemporary African art and diaspora.
-He was awarded "Curator of Year" by the Royal Photographic Society in 2021, and included on the ArtReview list of the 100 most powerful people of the art world in 2021, 2022, 2023 and 2024.
-He will curate Benin's inaugural pavilion at the Venice Biennale in 2024.
+He was awarded Curator of Year by the Royal Photographic Society in 2021, and included on the ArtReview list of the 100 most powerful people of the art world in 2021, 2022, 2023, 2024 and 2025.
+In 2024 he curated Benin's inaugural pavilion at the Venice Biennale.

 Life and work

 Azu Nwagbogu was born in 1975 in Lagos, Nigeria.
 His higher education includes degrees from the University of Benin in Benin, Nigeria in 1997 and The University of Cambridge in 2005.

 In 2007, he established The African Artists' Foundation (AAF), a non-profit organization based in Lagos, Nigeria.
 The African Artists' Foundation promotes African art and its artists through exhibitions, festivals, competitions, residencies, and workshops.
-The African Artists' Foundation has, with the establishment of the National Art Competition in 2008, LagosPhoto Festival in 2010, and its residency program raised international awareness of African creativity.
+The Foundation has, with the establishment of the National Art Competition in 2008, LagosPhoto Festival in 2010, and its residency program raised international awareness of African creativity.

-Working as a freelance curator, he has curated exhibitions at institutions globally including 'This is Lagos' at the African Artists' Foundation (2009), 'Dey Your Lane!
-Lagos Variations' at BOZAR The Centre for Fine Arts (2016), 'Tear my Bra' for the Rencontres d'Arles (2016), 'Samuel Fosso: An African Odyssey' for Photo Espana in Madrid (2018) and 'James Ostrer: Johnny Just Came' at the Gazelli Art House, London (2018).
-In 2018, he curated the exhibition 'Colomental' at the Staatliche Museen which explored ideas to expand a Museum's scope beyond Western notions and how to incorporate trans-cultural and non-Western artistic tendencies.
+Working as a freelance curator, he has curated exhibitions at institutions globally including This is Lagos at the African Artists' Foundation (2009), Dey Your Lane!
+Lagos Variations at BOZAR The Centre for Fine Arts (2016), Tear my Bra for the Rencontres d'Arles (2016), Samuel Fosso: An African Odyssey for Photo Espana in Madrid (2018) and James Ostrer: Johnny Just Came at the Gazelli Art House, London (2018).
+In 2018, he curated the exhibition Colomental at the Staatliche Museen which explored ways of expanding museums beyond Western paradigms and incorporating trans-cultural and non-Western artistic traditions.

 In 2017, he was appointed Curator at Large of Photography at the Zeitz MOCAA Museum, Cape Town, South Africa.
 He became Chief Curator the following year and served as Director till 2018.
-In 2019, he curated the exhibition 'Still Here Tomorrow to High Five You Yesterday', which included work from 40 artists from Africa and its diaspora.
+In 2019, he curated the exhibition Still Here Tomorrow to High Five You Yesterday, which included work from 40 artists from Africa and its diaspora.
 The exhibition addressed themes of travel and migration through imagined and alternative realities.
-That same year, he curated the exhibition 'Why Should I Hesitate: Putting Drawing to Work', which presented the work of artist William Kentridge, including works on view for the first time in South Africa.
+That same year, he curated the exhibition Why Should I Hesitate: Putting Drawing to Work, which presented the work of artist William Kentridge, including works on view for the first time in South Africa.